OmarSwailam/Social-Network/README.md

 # Social Network
 Social Network is a dynamic online platform designed to foster connections and interactions among users who share common interests.
-Utilizing Python in the backend to construct robust APIs, coupled with JavaScript for efficient request handling, and enhanced with HTML, CSS, and Bootstrap for a seamless user interface, this social network offers a comprehensive experience for its users.
+Utilizing Django in the backend to construct robust APIs, coupled with JavaScript for efficient request handling, and enhanced with HTML, CSS, and Bootstrap for a seamless user interface, this social network offers a comprehensive experience for its users.
 Using Python in the backend to build the apis, JavaScript to fetch requests, HTML, CSS and Bootstrap

 - Designed follow/unfollow feature to enable users to connect with other like-minded individuals and keep up to date with their activity.